 Struggling to decide between Weebly and Shopify?
 Don’t worry; you have all the answers you seek in this post.

-However, since Weebly was purchased by Square in 2018, more focus has been shifted to making the platform suitable for selling online.
+However, since Square acquired Weebly in 2018, more focus has been shifted to making Weebly suitable for selling online by adding more eCommerce capabilities and features.

-Still, Shopify and Weebly cater to different audience categories.
+Still, Shopify’s advanced eCommerce tools and Weebly’s afterthought eCommerce experience cater to different audience categories.

 Which one should you choose?